danrot/master-thesis/03_implementation.md

 The Jackalope repository [^13] contains all the code not being coupled to any specific transport layer.
 So many implementation details of the JCR specification have already been implemented in this repository in a storage agnostic way.
-The only part which is delegated to one of the transport layers is the storage.
+Because of this storage agnostic implementation the only part which has to be delegated to one of the transport layers is the actual storage of the structure in some persistent memory.
+Since this is handled differently in every storage (e.g. SQL in relational databases, WebDAV in combination with Jackrabbit, some kind of serialization if the data is saved on disk in simple files) it cannot be handled in the storage agnostic part of Jackalope.

 In this repository the `VersionHandler` implements a general approach of versioning valid for all different transport layers.
-There was also the need for some refactoring to enable certain operations required for the verisoning support in other transport layers than Jackrabbit.
+There was also the need for some refactoring to enable certain operations required for the versioning support in other transport layers than Jackrabbit.

 ### Jackalope Doctrine DBAL